tarantool/doc/doc/release/2021-08-releases.rst

     Before the fix, it led to undefined behaviour during the next usage of this Lua coroutine (:tarantool-issue:`4617`).

--   Fixed Lua C API misuse when the error is raised during call results encoding on unprotected coroutine and expected to be caught on the different one that is protected (:tarantool-issue:`6248`).
+-   Fixed a Lua C API misuse when the error is raised during call results encoding in an unprotected coroutine and expected to be caught in a different, protected coroutine (:tarantool-issue:`6248`).

 Triggers
 ^^^^^^^^

--   Fixed possible crash in case trigger removes itself.
-Fixed possible crash in case someone destroys trigger when it’s yield (:tarantool-issue:`6266`).
+-   Fixed a possible crash in case trigger removes itself.
+Fixed a possible crash in case someone destroys a trigger when it yields (:tarantool-issue:`6266`).

 ..  _sql-1:

 SQL
 ~~~

--   User-defined functions can now return VARBINARY to SQL as a result
+-   User-defined functions can now return a VARBINARY result to SQL
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6024`).

--   Fixed assert on a cast of DOUBLE value greater than -1.0 and less
+-   Fixed assert when a DOUBLE value greater than -1.0 and less
-    than 0.0 to INTEGER and UNSIGNED
+    than 0.0 is cast to INTEGER and UNSIGNED
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6255`).

--   Removed spontaneous conversion from INTEGER to DOUBLE in a field of
+-   Removed spontaneous conversion from INTEGER to DOUBLE in a field of the
     NUMBER type
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5335`).

--   All arithmetic operations can now only accept numeric values
+-   All arithmetic operations can now accept numeric values only
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5756`).

 MVCC